-- 3.3.1 Partner with the School District to bring in regional and national talent to the Performing Arts Center. - 3.3.2 Explore value-added opportunities that complement existing agriculture, ranching, and recreational activities such as a hops manufacturing or a meat processing facility. - 3.3.3 Expand equestrian offerings in Town to become a hub for equine related opportunities. - 3.3.4 Promote the educational, business, and personal development resources offered by the Pine River Library. - 3.3.5 Create a directory of home-based businesses in Bayfield and the surrounding area and publish with the Chamber of Commerce.
+- 2.2.1 Partner with the School District to bring in regional and national talent to the Performing Arts Center - 3.3.2 Explore value-added opportunities that complement existing agriculture, ranching, and recreational activities such as a hope manufacturing or a most processing facility. - 3.3.3 Expand equestrian offerings in Town to become a hub for equine related opportunities. - 3.3.4 Promote the educational, business, and personal development resources offered by the Pine River Library. - 3.3.5 Create a directory of home based businesses in Bayfield and the surrounding area and publish with the

-RECOMMENDATION 3.4: Identify properties that can be strategically redeveloped or transformed to enhance economic development opportunities.
+RECOMMENDATION 43.4: Support local educational, trades, and entrepreneurship opportunities that foster the creation of new small businesses.
+Identify properties that can be strategically redeveloped or transformed to enhance economic development opportunities.